Hungreeee/steamcrawl/README.md

 This is still a work in progress.
 Some functionality are available but not quite fully tested.
 The final version will be release as v1.0.0.

-A package that helps extract Steam store and community market data as pandas DataFrame for better readabilty and usability.
-The package mainlymake queries to different Steam api, clean and extract the important variables from the json object result and return a pandas Dataframe.
+A package that helps extract Steam store and community market data as pandas DataFrame for better readability and usability.
+The package mainly makes queries to different Steam API, clean and extract the important variables from the JSON object result and return a pandas Dataframe.

-With Steam request limit, you can make 200 requests every 5 minutes.
-If you exceed the limit, Steam can give you a cooldown of (possibly) a few 1,2 minutes to 6 hours (depends on the API).
+With the Steam request limit, you can make 200 requests every 5 minutes.
+If you exceed the limit, Steam can give you a cooldown of (possibly) a few 1,2 minutes to 6 hours (depending on the API).
 Please make an appropriate number of requests at a given time.
 It is recommended to close any Steam web and application to limit the requests you are sending.

 ## Installation and setup

-The following library are used in the package.
+The following libraries are used in the package.
 Thus, the requirement of their installation must be met:

 - pandas==1.5.1
 - requests==2.29.0